-The state shall endeavour to ensure that in international relations it:
+The State shall endeavour to ensure that in international relations it:

-- (a) promotes and protects the interests of The Gambia; - (b) seeks the establishment of a just and equitable international economic and social order; - (c) fosters respect for international law, treaty obligations and the settlement of international disputes by peaceful means; and - (d) is guided by the principles and goals of international and regional organisations of which The Gambia is a signatory.
+- a. promotes and protects the interest of The Gambia; - b. seeks the establishment of a just and equitable international economic and social order; - c. fosters respect for international law, treaty obligations and the settlement of international disputes by peaceful means; and - d. is guided by the principles and goals of international and regional organisations of which The Gambia is a signatory.